hyperrhiz/jekyll-journal/_docs/README.md

 If you don't have edit access to this repository, fork it, push your updates to your fork, and submit a pull request.

 > If you are not familiar with the process, don't worry, it's fairly easy.
 There are tons of tutorials online to walk you through the process; [here is one.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

 If you have edit access to this repository, you can push directly.
 Please do make sure that you [tested your updates locally](#how-to-test-updates-locally) first.

 **Important**
-After committing updates to the website `master` branch, you **must** run the [publish.sh](publish.sh) script to publish the changes on the live website [jsys.org](https://www.jsys.org/).
+After committing updates to the website's `master` branch,
+you **must** run the [publish.sh](../publish.sh) script to publish the changes on the live website [jsys.org](https://www.jsys.org/).

 ### How to add newly publish papers?